Navigate This Article

 Packing Hacks with a Capsule Wardrobe from Target

 Are you traveling soon and want to pack light?
 We put together a casual capsule wardrobe from Target so you can mix and match your options.
+I have had to work at being a better packer.
+I have always envied those who can go away with an overnight bag.
+I almost always end up at a store to buy something I have forgotten and come back home with packed clothes that I never wore.

 Target Capsule Wardrobe for Spring